 - VET is an important part of upper secondary education in most OECD countries.
-On average, 16% of all upper secondary students opt for VET programmes in Chile, a lower proportion than the OECD average of 42% (Figure 1).
+On average, 57% of all upper secondary students opt for VET programmes in Belgium, a higher proportion than the OECD average of 42%.
+VET programmes in Belgium include a high share of students in adults education programmes, which accounts for about one third of students at upper secondary education (Figure 1).
 Certain fields of study are more common than others at this level.
-In Chile, the most common broad field is engineering, manufacturing and construction with 47% of upper secondary vocational graduates earning a qualification in this field, compared to 33% on average across OECD countries. - The organisation and delivery of upper secondary VET programmes varies considerably from country to country.
+In Belgium, the most common broad field is engineering, manufacturing and construction with 36% of upper secondary vocational graduates earning a qualification in this field, compared to 33% on average across OECD countries. - The organisation and delivery of upper secondary VET programmes varies considerably from country to country.
 In combined school- and work-based programmes, between 25% and 90% of the curriculum is taught as work-based learning, while the remainder is organised within the school environment.
-In Chile, 12% of upper secondary vocational students are enrolled in combined school- and work-based programmes, which is lower than the OECD average of 34% (Figure 1). - To support upper secondary vocational students' transition to post-secondary education and improve their career prospects, many countries have created direct pathways from vocational programmes to higher levels of education.
-In Chile, all upper secondary vocational students are enrolled in programmes that offer the chance of direct access to tertiary education, higher than the OECD average of 70% (Figure 1). - In 2017, 10% of 25-34 year-olds in Chile held an upper secondary or post-secondary non-tertiary vocational qualification as their highest educational level while 42% held a general one.
-The employment rate of younger adults with a vocational upper secondary or post-secondary non-tertiary education tend to be higher than the employment rate of those with general qualifications at this level (by 9 percentage points on average across OECD countries).
-Chile follows this pattern, as 77% of 25-34 year-olds with an upper secondary or post-secondary non-tertiary vocational qualification are employed compared with 67% of those with a general qualification (Figure 1). - On average across OECD countries, adults with an upper secondary or post-secondary nontertiary vocational education have similar earnings as their peers with a general education at this level.
-The difference is less than 5 percentage points in about one quarter of the countries with data, and it is of 2 percentage points in Chile. - Poorer labour-market prospects of VET qualifications combined with higher tertiary attainment may have contributed to the decline in the share of adults with an upper secondary vocational qualification across generations in many countries.
-In Chile, among those with upper secondary or post-secondary non-tertiary education as their highest attainment, 18% of 55-64 year-olds (older adults), compared with 19% of 25-34 year-olds (younger adults) held a vocational qualification.
+In Belgium, 6% of upper secondary vocational students are enrolled in combined school- and work-based programmes, which is lower than the OECD average of 34% (Figure 1). - To support upper secondary vocational students' transition to post-secondary education and improve their career prospects, many countries have created direct pathways from vocational programmes to higher levels of education.
+In Belgium, 23% of upper secondary vocational students are enrolled in programmes that offer the chance of direct access to tertiary education, lower than the OECD average of 70% (Figure 1). - In 2019, 27% of 25-34 year-olds in Belgium held an upper secondary or post-secondary nontertiary vocational qualification as their highest educational level while 11% held a general one.
+The employment rate of younger adults with a vocational upper secondary or post-secondary nontertiary education tend to be higher than the employment rate of those with general qualifications at this level (by 9 percentage points on average across OECD countries).
+Belgium follows this pattern, as 83% of 25-34 year-olds with an upper secondary or post-secondary non-tertiary vocational qualification are employed compared with 74% of those with a general qualification (Figure 1). - On average across OECD countries, adults with an upper secondary or post-secondary nontertiary vocational education have similar earnings to their peers with a general education at this level.
+While the difference in relative earnings between adults with general and vocational upper secondary or post-secondary non-tertiary attainment is less than 5 percentage points in about one quarter of OECD and partner countries, it is 6 percentage points in favour of general qualifications in Belgium. - Poorer labour-market prospects of VET qualifications combined with higher tertiary attainment may have contributed to the decline in the share of adults with an upper secondary vocational qualification across generations in many countries.
+In Belgium, among those with upper secondary or post-secondary non-tertiary education as their highest attainment, 64% of 55-64 year-olds (older adults), compared with 71% of 25-34 year-olds (younger adults) held a vocational qualification.
 In comparison, the equivalent OECD averages are 72% for older adults and 59% for younger adults. - On average across OECD countries, the ratio of students to teaching staff is similar in both upper secondary vocational and general programmes.
-In Chile, there are 21 students for every teaching staff member in general programmes and 19 in vocational ones.
+However, Belgium is among the five countries where teachers' teaching time in vocational programmes is 10 to 30% higher than in general programmes.